hahnlab/CAFE5/docs/architecture/0006-calculate_pvalues.md

 The procedure is as follows:

 1. For every possible root family size (starting with 1, not 0), randomly generate 1000 families based on the lambda
-2. Compute the probability of each family generated, sort the results smallest to largest.
+2. Compute the likelihood of each family generated, sort the results smallest to largest.
 The result is the conditional distribution.
-3. Compute the probability of each of the user's families for every root family size
+3. Compute the likelihood of each of the user's families for every root family size
 4. For every root family size less than 125% of the largest species size in the family, compute a pvalue for each of the user's families, based on the conditional distribution at that family size
 5. Take the maximum pvalue calculated

 ## Consequences

+To correctly calculate the likelihood of the generated families, the calculation at the root has to take into account that the root size is known.
+This is reflected in the matrix multiplication, which uses a single row at the root rather than all possible rows.

 Note that although the family generation routine can accept an error model, we do not use the model when calculating p-values.
 It is not clear if using a lambda estimated with the error model will produce the